FREE SHIPPING on orders over $65 International: over $250

 These mountains are well-known for their oolong teas, which reach the next level in terms of their aroma and taste.
 Chaozhou even has its style of gong fu tea ceremony to match these robust teas.

-Chaozhou teapots are sized almost exclusively at 180ml and smaller.
+As a rule, Chaozhou teapots are usually sized 110-120ml, not exceeding 180ml.
 Compared to Yixing teapots, the walls are thinner as they are made by wheel and not hand-built like traditional Yixing teapots.

 Read more: